3 Programming Fundamentals in R (Part I)

 [1] 69 65 80 77 86 88 92 71

-You can see that neither the sort() function nor subsetting actually changed the original vector.
+You can see that neither the sort() function nor subsetting changed the original vector.
 They just outputted a result to the R console.
-If I wanted to actually save their results, then I would need to assign them to a variable label.
+If I wanted to actually save their results, then I would need to assign them to a variable.

 Here’s how I would extract and save the top three exam marks: